National Guard troops on DC streets for Trump's crackdown will start carrying guns

 However, Wagner said, if there are confrontations, “the White House can spin that to their political advantage.”

-The city's police department and the offices of Mayor Muriel Bowser and Attorney General Brian Schwalb did not immediately respond to requests for comment.
+The city's police department and the offices of Mayor Muriel Bowser and Attorney General Brian Schwalb were notably silent when asked for comment about the National Guard decision.

 As a federal district, the city government’s powers are broadly delegated to it by Congress, providing few avenues to formally resist Trump’s plans.
 Local officials have been walking a tightrope between acknowledging constituents’ concerns and antagonizing Trump, who has threatened even more aggressive action toward D.C.